 For-Hire Vehicles (FHVs)

 For-Hire Vehicles provide pre-arranged service anywhere in New York City and are dispatched by TLC-licensed FHV bases.
 For-Hire Vehicles must be affiliated with a single FHV base, but may accept dispatches from any base.
-Currently, the TLC will only accept a new FHV application if the vehicle is wheelchair accessible or is electric, or if the driver has a lease-to-own contract.
+Currently, the TLC will only accept a new FHV application if the vehicle is wheelchair accessible, or if the driver has a lease-to-own contract.
 If you do not have a current FHV license, click “Get a For-Hire Vehicle License” to learn if you are eligible to apply for a new FHV vehicle license.